-10 Leaving premises or entering the State of Victoria for other reasons
+10 Leaving premises or entering the Restricted Area for other reasons

-- (1) The reasons relating to other matters are: - (a) for emergency preparation activities (together with any other person or people who ordinarily reside with them or any immediate family member), provided such work is urgent and essential; or - (b) for emergency purposes (other than emergency preparation activities); or - (c) as required or authorised by law; or - (d) for purposes relating to the administration of justice, including (but not limited to) attending: - (i) a police station; or - (ii) a court or other premises for purposes relating to the justice or law enforcement system; or - (e) to attend a community facility, which is permitted to operate under, and is operating in accordance with, the Restricted Activity Directions (Victoria); or - (f) for the purpose of driving a person with whom they ordinarily reside where it is not otherwise reasonably practicable for that person to leave their premises for a purpose permitted under, and provided they comply with, these directions; or - Examples: driving a household member who is an authorised worker or works for an authorised provider, and who does not have a driver's licence, to or from work. - (g) if the premises in which the person ordinarily resides is no longer available for the person to reside in or is no longer suitable for the person to reside in; or - (h) for the purposes of moving to a new premises at which the person will ordinarily reside: or - (i) if the person ordinarily resides outside the State of Victoria, for the purposes of leaving the State of Victoria; or - (j) if the person is permitted to leave Australia, for the purposes of leaving Australia; or - (k) for the purposes of national security; or - (l) to attend a final inspection (including end of lease and settlement activities) of real estate for the purposes of a prospective sale or rental of the property that cannot be deferred; or - Note: circumstances in which an inspection of real estate cannot be deferred include where the person attending the inspection is at the end of their lease, has sold their home or their existing living arrangement has otherwise come to an end and needs to purchase or rent new premises. - (m) if the person is temporarily residing at a premises that is not their ordinary place of residence, to return to their ordinary place of residence.
+- (1) The reasons relating to other matters are: - (a) for emergency preparation activities (together with any other person or people who ordinarily reside with them or any immediate family member), provided such work is urgent and essential; or - (b) for emergency purposes (other than emergency preparation activities); or - (c) as required or authorised by law; or - (d) for purposes relating to the administration of justice, including (but not limited to) attending: - (i) a police station; or - (ii) a court or other premises for purposes relating to the justice or law enforcement system; or - (e) to attend a community facility, which is permitted to operate under, and is operating in accordance with, the Restricted Activity Directions (Restricted Areas); or - (f) for the purpose of driving a person with whom they ordinarily reside where it is not otherwise reasonably practicable for that person to leave their premises for a purpose permitted under, and provided they comply with, these directions; or Examples: driving a household member who is an authorised worker or works for an authorised provider, and who does not have a driver's licence, to or from work. - (g) if the premises in which the person ordinarily resides is no longer available for the person to reside in or is no longer suitable for the person to reside in; or - (h) for the purposes of moving to a new premises at which the person will ordinarily reside; or - (i) if the person ordinarily resides outside the Restricted Area, for the purposes of leaving the Restricted Area; or - (j) if the person is permitted to leave Australia, for the purposes of leaving Australia; or - (k) for the purposes of national security; or - (l) to attend an inspection of real estate for the purposes of a prospective sale of the property, or for end of lease activities; or - (m) if the person is temporarily residing at a premises that is not their ordinary place of residence, to return to their ordinary place of residence.

-10A Leaving premises or entering the State of Victoria for vaccination
+10A Leaving premises for vaccination within the Restricted Area

-The reason relating to vaccinations is to receive a SARS-CoV-2 vaccination, provided that the distance travelled and the time taken should be no more than is reasonably necessary.
+- (1) The reason relating to vaccinations is to receive a SARS-CoV-2 vaccination, provided that the distance travelled and the time taken should be no more than is reasonably necessary and the location where they are receiving the SARS-CoV-2 vaccination is either: - (a) within the Restricted Area; or - (b) Regional Victoria, where the closest place to receive a SARS-CoV-2 vaccination is in an adjacent local government area to where they reside that is within Regional Victoria.